rathgar/chowdown/_recipes/easy_sourdough_loaves.md

 # Sample Schedule

-* 09:00 - Start Levain
+### 09:00 Levain
+Start the levain and set aside

-* 14:25 - Begin Autolyse
+### 14:25 - Begin Autolyse
+Mix the flours and leave to reset for final 30 minutes of the levain.

+### 15:00 - Mix your dough
+ - Sprinkle the salt over the top of the dough.
+ - Spread the levain over and dimple with fingers and mix all together.
-* 15:00 - Mix your dough, optionally use the rhubaud method
+ - optionally use the rhubaud method

-* 15:15 - Bulk fermentation begins, performing 2 folds spaced 15 minutes apart, and then one last fold spaced by 30 minutes after the 2nd fold.
+### 15:15 - Bulk fermentation
+Performing 2 folds spaced 15 minutes apart, and then one last fold spaced by 30 minutes after the 2nd fold.
 Totalling at 3 folds.
 Allow dough to rest for remainder of bulk fermentation
+ - Fold 1
+ - Fold 2
+ - Fold 3

-* 19:00 - Preshape your loaves
+### 19:00 - Preshape your loaves

-* 19:25 - Shape your loaves and place them in their proofing baskets.
+### 19:25 - Shape
+Form the loaves with pull & turn method and place them in their proofing baskets.
 Place them in plastic bags to prevent drying out, and proof them overnight in the fridge for 14-15 hours.

-### (the next day)
+## The next day

-* 09:00 - Preheat oven with your dutch ovens in there from cold, to get them super hot, for one hour.
+### 09:00 - Preheat oven
+Place dutch ovens in there from cold, to get them super hot, for one hour.
 Keep loaves in the fridge until time to bake.

-* 10:00 - Optionally score, and bake your loaves.
+### 10:00 - Bake
-* Cool them on wire racks.
+Optionally score, and bake your loaves.
+Cool them on wire racks.

 Originally from: Josh Weissman